Learn how to transfer from other trade repositories to GTR with ease

-GTR operates licensed/registered trade repositories to enable clients to comply with trade reporting regulations in Australia, Singapore and Japan.
-In Hong Kong GTR operates as an agent for client reporting to the Hong Kong Trade Repository (HKTR) under Hong Kong Monetary Authority (HKMA) regulations.
+DTCC, through regionally licensed/registered trade repositories enable market participants to comply with trade reporting regulations in Australia, Singapore and Japan.
+In Hong Kong, DTCC via its legal entity, DTCC Derivatives Repository Ltd (DDRL) operates as an agent for market participants reporting to the Hong Kong Trade Repository (HKTR) under the Hong Kong Monetary Authority (HKMA) regulations.

 GTR Asia - ASIC

-GTR led the industry in serving the operational and regulatory needs of Australia’s derivatives marketplace by securing the first Australian derivative trade repository (ADTR) license granted by the Australian Securities and Investment Commission (ASIC).
-GTR provides trade reporting services in Australia via the legal entity DTCC Data Repository (Singapore) Pte.
+DTCC leads the industry in serving the operational and regulatory needs of Australia’s derivatives marketplace by securing the first Australian derivative trade repository (ADTR) license granted by the Australian Securities and Investments Commission (ASIC).
+DTCC provides trade reporting services in Australia via its legal entity DTCC Data Repository (Singapore) Pte.
 Ltd. (DDRS).

 Read ASIC final rules.

 Banks required to report their derivatives transactions to the Hong Kong Monetary Authority (HKMA) do so through the country’s trade repository, the Hong Kong Trade Repository (HKTR).
 In this jurisdiction, DTCC acts as a reporting agent for these firms: firms submit their transactions data to DTCC Derivatives Repository Plc (DDRL), which in turn submits the reports to HKTR.

 DDRL is headquartered in London and regulated by the Financial Conduct Authority (FCA).